ogurcan/blockchain/ethereum/local-private-network/contracts/03-SimpleBidding/README.md

 Now let's proceed to the development of this system using Solidity in Ethereum.

+> This contract has aldready been developed and can be found in `./contracts/03-SimpleBidding/SimpleBidding.sol` file.
+If you are only interested in the deployment and usage of the contract, you can continue from this [section](#deploying-the-contract).

 ## Contract: SimpleBidding

 In this section, we will develop step by step the `SimpleBidding` contract.